ketul-shukla/DevOps-Application/README.md

    Jmeter Testing:

       - Create a test Plan
-      - add Thread Group
+      - Add Thread Group
       - Add http request
-      - set No. of thread and user to 100
+      - Set No. of thread and user to 100
-      - run test
+      - Run test

   Link to TravisCI build for the project